Blog / Machine learning

 1. Identity - who the customer is

-2. Behaviour - what the customers does
+2. Behavior - what the customers does

 3. Network - who the customer associates with